 Despite never winning that elusive championship, the five-time All-NBA First Team selection and 11-time All-Star is widely considered one of the greatest players of his generation and was inducted into the Naismith Memorial Basketball Hall of Fame in 2006.
 Barkley is the 23rd all-time scorer in the NBA; he ranks 19th in all-time rebounds per game, 18th in total career rebounds and is one of only five players in NBA history with 23,000 points, 12,000 rebounds and 4,000 assists.
 The self-proclaimed “ninth wonder of the world” is the shortest player in NBA history to lead the league in rebounding.
 His career statistics of 22.1 points per game and 11.7 rebounds per game over 16 years are remarkable for his size and a credit to his will power.

-Currently, Barkley is a popular and insightful NBA analyst for TNT’s Emmy award-winning studio show Inside the NBA along with host Ernie Johnson and analyst Kenny Smith.
+Currently, Barkley is a popular and insightful NBA analyst for TNT’s Emmy award-winning studio show Inside the NBA along with Kenny Smith, Shaquille O’Neal and host Ernie Johnson.
 His studio team’s on-air chemistry and unpredictable antics have continued to make Inside the NBA one of the most entertaining shows of its kind for over a decade.
 Barkley’s jolly nature, quick wit and candor have earned him an audience that transcends the sports arena, as well as a rare pass to speak his mind regardless of the topic or public opinion.
 Barkley always has and always will say what other people won’t.

 Barkley is also more than willing to opine on the social issues of today in a way that other prominent athletes do not.
 As a player and as a media member, Barkley has stayed true to his own values and principles without succumbing to stereotypes and expectations.
 Barkley has expressed his opinions on numerous socio-economic and political topics in the books he authored: Who’s Afraid of a Large Black Man?
 (2005), I May Be Wrong but I Doubt It (2002), Sir Charles(1995) and Outrageous!
 (1992).
 As generous as he is outspoken, Barkley has made countless donations to the Minority Health & Research Center at UAB Birmingham, the Auburn University Foundation, the Cornerstone Schools in Alabama, Leeds High School (his alma mater) and Macedonia Baptist Church (Leeds, AL) among other contributions to charitable organizations and individuals in need.
 In 2011 he hosted the inaugural Earn Chuck’s Bucks contest on charlesbarkley.com and hand delivered a $25,000 check to the winner to help fund his How To Tech startup.